Meziměstí: History

 The first written mention of Meziměstí is from 1408, under the name Dolní Vižňov.
 From 1434, it was called by its German name Halbstadt.
 In 1499, it became a property of Benedictine Broumov Monastery.
 The abbots of the monastery set up a summer residence here.

 In the late 19th century, Meziměstí was industrialized.
 In 1918, it received its Czech name.

-During the German occupation of Czechoslovakia in 1944–1945, the Germans operated a subcamp of the Gross-Rosen concentration camp, whose prisoners were Jewish women from Poland and Hungary, transported from the Auschwitz concentration camp.
+During the German occupation of Czechoslovakia in 1944–1945, the German administration operated a subcamp of the Gross-Rosen concentration camp, whose prisoners were Jewish women from Poland and Hungary, transported from the Auschwitz concentration camp.

-After the World War II, the German population was expelled and replaced by Czech settlers.
+After World War II, the German population was expelled and replaced by Czech settlers.
 During the 1960s and 1970s, intensive housing construction took place here.
 In 1992, Meziměstí received the town status.

+Demographics

 Transport

-There are six border crossings with Poland in the territory.
+There are six border crossings with Poland in the municipal territory.
 In addition to four pedestrian crossings, there is the road crossing Starostín / Golińsk and the railway crossing Meziměstí / Mieroszów.

+Meziměstí is located on the railway line Broumov–Starkoč.

 Sights

 A valuable Baroque building is the Meziměstí Castle.
 It was built according to the plans of the architect Kilian Ignaz Dientzenhofer in 1750.
 Today the building is privately owned.

-The Church of Saint Anne in Vižňov was built in 1724–1728.
-The Church of Saint James the Great in Ruprechtice dates from 1723 and was probably also designed by K. I. Dientzenhofer.
+The Church of Saint Anne in Vižňov, designed by K. I. Dientzenhofer, was built in 1724–1727.
+The Church of Saint James the Great in Ruprechtice was built in 1720–1723 according to the design by architect Christoph Dientzenhofer.
+Both these Baroque churches are very valuable and are protected as national cultural monuments.